New Leadership: An overview of the best modern leadership styles

 Simon Sinek, author and management coach

 Already in 2018, a Harvard study described the positive effects of empowering leadership in companies.
-Data from over 30,000 employees from 30 countries were analysed.
+Data from over 30,000 employees from 30 countries was analysed.

 Since then, a lot has happened in terms of New Work and leadership.
-More and more companies are adopting the approaches of modern leadership styles and benefit from many advantages:
+More and more companies are integrating modern leadership approaches and benefiting from them:

 • Personal responsibility and self-determined work are promoted.